Ex-Minneapolis cop pleads guilty in George Floyd killing

-MINNEAPOLIS (AP) — A former Minneapolis police officer pleaded guilty Monday to aiding and abetting second-degree manslaughter in the killing of George Floyd just as jury selection was about to begin, though another ex-officer was still headed to trial.
+MINNEAPOLIS (AP) — A former Minneapolis police officer pleaded guilty Monday to aiding and abetting second-degree manslaughter in the killing of George Floyd just as jury selection was about to begin.
+Another former officer waived his right to a jury trial, setting up an unusual proceeding in which the judge will issue a verdict after lawyers submit written arguments.

 The plea deal for J. Alexander Kueng calls for 3 1/2 years in prison, with prosecutors agreeing to drop a count of aiding and abetting second-degree murder.
 Kueng is the second officer to plead guilty to the state charge, following Thomas Lane, who pleaded guilty earlier this year.

 Their former colleague, Tou Thao, rejected a plea deal earlier this year, telling a judge it “would be lying” to accept any such deal.
-Jury selection for Thao was expected to begin later Monday.
+On Monday, he agreed to go forward with a modified proceeding called a trial by stipulated evidence, in which he accepts certain evidence against him and waives his rights to a trial by jury and to testify.

+The two sides will work out agreed-upon evidence against Thao and will prepare written closing arguments.
+They will submit those to Judge Peter Cahill by Nov.
+17, with Cahill to rule on guilt or innocence within 90 days.
+The process, called a trial by stipulated evidence, included an agreement to drop the aiding murder charge if Thao is convicted on the lesser charge.
+With such a conviction, Thao would likely get about four years in prison.

 All three were convicted in February on federal counts of willfully violating the civil rights of Floyd, who was Black.
 Lane was sentenced to 2 1/2 years in the federal case.
 Kueng was sentenced to three years and Thao was sentenced to 3 1/2, but for some Floyd family members and activists, the penalties were too small.